QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 container.select('#reset-button').on('click', resetToLive);
 {% endhighlight %}

 The `indicators` are added on to the `multi.series` when their corresponsive button is active, giving a responsive interaction for the user.
-For both of these, a `none` button is originally checked on the menu, giving the user a wide range of options for the visualisationg of the chart.
+For both of these, a `none` button is originally checked on the menu, giving the user a wide range of options for the visualisation of the chart.
 The `secondary chart` (either `RSI` or `MACD`) are included through the render function when their respective buttons are activated.

 To change indicators using the buttons, we created an `option` function: